TechShop: Attempted acquisition

 A group headed by Dan Rasure of Kansas announced in December 2017 that it was attempting to acquire the company's assets including secured debt and planned to reopen some of the TechShop locations under the name TechShop 2.0.
-That effort fell through; Rasure announced in February 2018 that he would reopen the downtown San Francisco location later that month and possibly also open a new San Jose location.
-His company, TechShop 2.0, is independent of the original TechShop.
+That effort fell through.
+Rasure announced in February 2018 that he would reopen the downtown San Francisco location later that month and possibly also open a new San Jose location.
+His company, TechShop 2.0, was independent of the original TechShop.